 - A child cannot be expected to engage in imaginative play when they are not developmentally-appropriate.

 - The 2-dimensional nature of felt and flannel might be tricky for a child to manipulate if they have fine motor difficulties.

 - The texture might be an issue for children with tactile sensory aversions.

 - Silhouettes are sometimes difficult for some children to decipher.

 - Small parts can be a choking hazard for children who still mouth everything.

 Suggestions for adaptations/ modifications for flannel boards

 - Connect the flannel board objects with real objects.
 When using the apples flannel board, I always have an apple out and repeat, “apple” (while holding up the real apple) and “apple” (while showing the flannel board apple).
-You might even begin by only using the real object for a while and then introducing the flannel shapes.

-Never create small parts unless you know your child can handle them safely and always supervise felt play.
+Never create small parts unless you know your child can handle them safely and always supervise felt-play.